ossf/tac/TI-reports/2024/TI-reports/2024/2024-Q4-VULN-WG.md

 ### CVD Guides
 #### Purpose
-- Best practices guides forcused on assorted OSS personas explaining how to have more effective coorindated vulnerability disclosure processes.
+- Best practices guides focused on assorted OSS personas explaining how to have more effective coordinated vulnerability disclosure processes.
 #### Current Status
 - nothing at this time
 #### Up Next